arthurloriato/arthurloriato/README.md

 ### Greetings
 Hi there!
 My name is Arthur!👋

-I draw on my experiences in the world of programming and technology
+I draw on my experiences in the world of programming and technology.

 ### 💻 My developing technologies